 Mark is the MLA for the constituency of Regina Coronation Park, the area where he was born and spent his early life.
-First elected to the Saskatchewan legislature in 2011, he was re-elected in 2016.
+First elected to the Saskatchewan legislature in 2011, he was re-elected in 2016 and 2020.

 Mark has worked in many human service roles, including director of Dales House, director of Immigration Settlement, supervisor for Health-Community Care Branch, team leader at the Paul Dojack Youth Centre, and clinical director for Leading Thunderbird Lodge.

 He has earned three degrees, including a Bachelor of Science (FNUC), a Bachelor of Human Justice (U of R) and a Masters of Social Work (U of R).
 Mark’s interest in education has also led him to teach several courses at the University of Regina and Saskpolytec (SIAST).

 He is a founding board member of Street Culture Kids Project Inc. and has served on the board of the North Central Community Association.

 Mark has also led a very physically active life representing Saskatchewan at the provincial and national levels in team handball, rugby, and lacrosse.
 He has competed in triathlons around the world and is a three-time finisher of the Hawaii Ironman Triathlon World Championships.